 Obermeyer & Liebman incorporated in 1889.
 The NY Times reported on January 16, 1889:

 The firm of Obermeyer and Liebmann was incorporated today with a capital of $300,000 to operate in New York and Brooklyn in the manufacture of malt and malt liquors.
 The trustees are Joseph Liebmann, Theodore Obermeyer and Henry Liebmann.

 It appears that the company began bottling their beers at the brewery sometime in the mid to late 1890’s This legal notice dated February 8,1893 and found in the March 3, 1893 issue of the Brooklyn Daily Eagle made no mention of bottles and stated:

 Obermeyer and Liebmann do hereby certify that they are engaged in the manufacture of malt liquor for sale in butts, hogsheads, barrels, half barrels, casks, quarter casks, or kegs with their name or other private marks respectively branded or stamped thereon.
 That the following is a description of the name used and other private marks or marks branded and stamped or to be branded and stampedthereon, to wit:

 That the county in which such malt liquor is manufactured is the County of Kings – Dated February 8, 1893.

-A June 21, 1921 article in the “Beverage Journal” provided a review of brewery activities (during prohibition) and stated that Obermeyer and Liebmann were making cereal beverages.
-Apparently hit hard by National Prohibition, they auctioned off many if not all of their store front properties in 1923.
-I found a notice for one such auction in the May 8, 1923 issue of the Brooklyn Daily Eagle.
+A June 21, 1921 article in the “Beverage Journal” indicated that Obermeyer & Liebmann remained open at the start of Prohibition making cereal beverages, but apparently hit hard by National Prohibition, they auctioned off many if not all of their store front properties in 1923.
+A notice for one such auction was published in the May 8, 1923 issue of the Brooklyn Daily Eagle.

-More information on Liebmann Breweries, Inc., post 1924, is included in the post on this site entitled “S. Liebmann Sons.”
-S. Liebmann’s Sons Brewing Co.
+Information on Liebmann Breweries, Inc., after the merger, is included in the post on this site entitled “S. Liebmann Sons Brewing Co.”